 According to the GIA Gemology course material, here's the procedure for determining whether or not a diamond is eye-clean.
-You're basically going to glance at the diamond from a distance of 9-12 inches.
-And if the inclusions are not "readily and immediately visible" then the diamond is eye-clean.
+You're going to glance at the diamond from a distance of 9-12 inches.
+And if the inclusions are not "readily and immediately visible," then the diamond is eye-clean.

 Now riddle me this, Batman.
-When you're buying or receiving a diamond, do you simply glance at it?
-The answer is obviously no, and that's where things begin to go off the rails.
-Because people tend to take the statement literally when diamond dealers say that a diamond is eye-clean.
+When you're buying or receiving a diamond, do you merely glance at it?
+The answer is obviously no. And that's where things go off the rails because people take the statement literally when diamond dealers say that a diamond is eye-clean.

-When what the dealer is actually saying is that the diamond is eye-clean when viewed from 9-12 inches in the face-up position.
-IF you merely glance at it, but the inclusions might be visible if you scrutinize the diamond from a closer distance.
+Of course, the dealer is saying that the diamond is eye-clean when viewed from 9-12 inches in the face-up position.
+Under the conditions, you merely glance at it; but the inclusions might be visible if you scrutinize the diamond from a closer distance.

-Be that as it may, I selected a stunning SI-2 clarity diamond cut by Brian Gavin for my own wedding ring.
+Be that as it may, I selected a stunning SI-2 clarity diamond cut by Brian Gavin for my wedding ring.
 However, I did so knowing full well that I would be able to see the inclusions.
-Yet, the odds were that nobody else would be able to and that was true in thousands of cases.
+Yet, the odds were that nobody else would be able to, which was right in thousands of cases.